TalkBuddy-ai/TalkBuddy.ai-FE/README.md

 ## Getting Started

+First you need to clone the project using the url https://github.com/TalkBuddy-ai/TalkBuddy.ai-FE.git, then you need to install the dependencies by run:

+npm install

-First, run the development server:
+run the development server:

 ```bash
 npm run dev